jbnunn/Doc2Graph/README.md

 We should be able to query the graph to answer questions like

-    Where are the Patriots from?
+    Where was Franz Ferdiand from?
-    How many points did the team from Atlanta score in Super Bowl?
+    When did Sophie Chotek die?
-    What was the result of Super Bowl 51?
+    What led to World War I?

 ## TBD